20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Silver Run Falls

-This hidden swimming hole in North Carolina near Cashiers is a little harder to find than others and is located in Nantahala National Forest.
+This hidden swimming hole in North Carolina near Cashiers is a little harder to find and is located in Nantahala National Forest.
 You have to pay attention to the road and look for a sign that says “Silver Run Falls”.
 The hike to the falls is around a quarter-mile and pretty easy.
 The waterfalls flow into a tranquil pool, perfect for smaller kids.
+Arrive early as the swimming hole and small parking area fills up quickly.

 From Greenville on your way into the Sapphire Valley, head west on Hwy 64 towards Cashiers and turn left on Hwy 107.